afigard/afigard/README.md

 <br />

-<h4 align="center">I'm looking for a Full-stack Developer position in the United States, ideally starting in September 2024.</h4>
+<h4 align="center">I'm looking for a Full-stack Developer position in the United States, ideally starting in January 2025.</h4>

 <br />
 <br />